 - Central and regional offices provide a range of supports and services to assist principals and employees to be safe and well, including access to the OHS Advisory Service and local OHS regional officers, who can provide free advice on managing risks related to equipment isolation and tag out.

-- The (also in the Procedure tab) must be followed, and sets out the practical step-by-step instructions for implementing this policy.
+- The Equipment Isolation and Tag Out Procedure (also in the Procedure tab) must be followed, and sets out the practical step-by-step instructions for implementing this policy.

-- This policy forms part of the Department’s OHS management system, see for further information.
+- This policy forms part of the department’s OHS management system, see OHS Management System (OHSMS) Overview for further information.